Scarlett Strallen: Biography

 She has also performed in the ensembles of the West End productions of Chitty Chitty Bang Bang, The Witches of Eastwick and Mamma Mia!.

 Strallen has appeared on a number of audio books down the years.
 One of her first, as a child, was as Matilda Wormwood in an audio dramatisation of Roald Dahl's Matilda in 1990, released on audio cassette as part of the Roald Dahl Theatre Collection, dramatising a selection of the author's most popular children's books.
 She also appears in plays for BBC Radio 4.

 Voice work

 Strallen provided the voice of The Princess in the 1995 animated film The Snow Queen.
-She also lent her voice to the animated television series The Dreamstone, The Big Knights and also Molly's Gang.
+She also lent her voice to the animated television series The Dreamstone, The Big Knights (children and adults’ animated television series) and also Molly's Gang.